On Idempotent D-Norms: Introduction

-The initial characterization of a sms df $G$ by \citet{dehar77} and \citet{pick81} is formulated in terms of measure theory and based on a \emph{spectral measure} pertaining to $G$.
-This spectral measure is a finite measure on the unit sphere in $\R^d$, taken with respect to an arbitrary norm $\norm\cdot$.
-A generator $\bfZ$ is the probabilistic counterpart of the spectral measure, as its distribution equals essentially the spectral measure normed to one; see, e.g., \citet[Sections 4.2, 4.3]{fahure10}.
-Replacing the spectral measure by a generator enables, however, a different perspective on multivariate extreme value theory (EVD); the following remark provides an example.

-\begin{rem} \upshape Each sms rv $\bfeta$ can be generated in the following way.
-Consider a Poisson point process on $[0,\infty)$ with mean measure $r^{-2}dr$.
-Let $V_i$, $i\in\N$, be a realization of this point process.
-Consider independent copies $\bfZ^{(1)},\bfZ^{(2)},\dots$ of a generator $\bfZ$ of the $D$-norm corresponding to $\bfeta$, which are also independent of the Poisson process.
+Each sms rv $\bfeta$ can be generated in the following way.
+Consider a Poisson point process on $[0,\infty)$ with mean measure $r^{-2}\,dr$.
+Let $V_i$, $i\in\N$, be a realization of this point process, i.e., we can choose $V_i=1/\sum_{k=1}^i E_k$, where $E_1,E_2,\dots$ are independent and identically standard exponential distributed rv.
+Consider independent copies $\bfZ_1,\bfZ_2,\dots$ of a generator $\bfZ$ of the $D$-norm corresponding to $\bfeta$, which are also independent of the Poisson process.
 Then we have

 which is a consequence of \citet[Lemma 9.4.7]{dehaf06} and elementary computations. \end{rem}

 The copula of an arbitrary sms df $G(\bfx)=\exp\left(-\norm{\bfx}_D\right)$, $\bfx\le\bfzero\in\R^d$, is given by